sreeragvenugopal/jcole-lab-website/index.md

 # Welcome to the Cole Lab

-We are a computational group at the [University of Colorado school of Medicine](https://medschool.cuanschutz.edu/) using large-scale human genetics and genomics as a tool to learn more about diet's role in the body and in human health, with a focus on cardiometabolic disease.
+We are a computational group at the [University of Colorado School of Medicine](https://medschool.cuanschutz.edu/) using large-scale genetics and genomics as a tool to learn more about diet's role in the body and in human health, with a focus on cardiometabolic disease.

 {% include section.html full=true %}